killercd/DUCK/README.md

-a programming language for real punks, a programming language for real drunks, maniacs, bad people.
+a programming language for real punks, a programming language for real drunks, maniacs, bad people.....And ducks